Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Approach

 For a positive advantage $A$, the difference between A2C’s loss $A\log \pi$ and CE loss $1\log p$ is that A2C can be considered as CE multiplied by the advantage.
 In terms of gradients, $A$ is a constant, so A2C reflects the information $A$ times more strongly than the CE loss.
 Thus, we also reflect the reverse direction $A$ times more strongly.
 Similarly, since PPO has $\pi^{(i)}_{\rm{old}}$ term in the loss, the sample-wise reverse PPO (RPPO) loss just introduces the additional constant $\pi^{(i)}_{\rm{old}}$ for a sampled action probability $\pi_\theta^{(i)}$ to consider the same amount of reverse information:

-We define the symmetric RL loss, which is composed of the original RL loss (A2C or PPO) and the corresponding reverse RL loss, in Section \ref{srll_main}.
-We then analyze why these reverse RL losses contribute to the RL learning procedure in Section \ref{main_gradient_analysis}.
+We define the symmetric RL loss, which consists of the original RL loss (A2C or PPO) and the corresponding reverse RL loss, in Section \ref{srll_main}.
+We then analyze how these reverse RL losses contribute to RL robustness in Section~\ref{main_gradient_analysis}.

-\subsection{Symmetric reinforcement learning loss}
+\subsection{Symmetric Reinforcement Learning Loss}

-The \emph{Symmetric Reinforcement Learning (SRL) loss} $L_{\mathrm{srl}}$ consists of two parts like SCE (Equation \ref{sce}): the original RL loss $L_{\mathrm{rl}}$ (A2C or PPO) and the corresponding reverse RL loss $L_{\mathrm{rev}}$ (RA2C or RPPO). $L_{\mathrm{srl}}$ flexibly adjust the symmetric learning framework with two additional hyperparameters ($\alpha > 0$ and $\beta > 0$) as follows:
+The \emph{Symmetric Reinforcement Learning (SRL) loss} $L_{\mathrm{srl}}$ consists of two parts like SCE (Equation \ref{sce}): the original actor loss $L_{\mathrm{rl}}$ (A2C or PPO) and the corresponding reverse RL loss $L_{\mathrm{rev}}$ (RA2C or RPPO). $L_{\mathrm{srl}}$ flexibly adjusts the symmetric learning framework with two additional hyperparameters ($\alpha > 0$ and $\beta > 0$) as follows:

 We name A2C and PPO using the symmetric RL loss as \emph{Symmetric A2C (SA2C)} and \emph{Symmetric PPO (SPPO)}, respectively.
 The meanings of $\alpha$ and $\beta$ align with SCE, where $\alpha$ represents the degree of actively training a policy, and $\beta$ serves as auxiliary support to stabilize the entire learning process.
 In the following section, we analyze the gradient of the two types of losses.